 For more specific details about the financial compensation you might receive in your unique circumstances, call a Kentucky wrongful death lawyer at (606) 437-4488.

 How Much Does a Kentucky Wrongful Death Lawyer Cost?

 That’s one thing that you don’t have to worry about.
-It costs nothing up front to hire a Kentucky wrongful death attorney because we work on contingency, which means we don’t get paid until you get paid.
+It costs nothing up front to hire a Kentucky wrongful death attorney, because we work on a contingency basis, which means we don’t get paid until you get paid.
 Attorneys’ fees and expenses come out of the financial settlement or award at the end of the process.
 If for some reason your claim is not successful, then you owe us nothing.